 Any special skills

 This lets your potential employer know that you are passionate about lots of things.
 This increases your potential as a personal trainer because you will most likely take your job seriously if it is one of your passions.

 Your Best References

-In this section you should try your hardest not to use friends or family members as references.
-The only exception to this rule would be if they are directly linked to health and fitness in some way or another.
+In this section, you should try your hardest not to use friends or family members as references.
+The only exception to this rule will be if they are directly linked to health and fitness in some way or another.